-- Have selective and environmentally-safe and cost-effective fishing methods been developed?
+(j) Have selective and environmentally-safe and cost-effective fishing methods been developed?
 Yes...[1]
 In Part...[1/2] No...[0]

-Extent of Compliance by Hawaii Pelagic Longline Fisheries = 1 Yes Some No Hawaii longline fisheries are conducted using hook and line gear in accordance with Federal regulations.
-These methods are selective in terms of swimming depths of pelagic fish species, 1 in avoiding incidental catch of sea turtles and seabirds.
-2 They have been determined to be environmentally safe in environmental impact analyses 3 and cost-effective in providing high quality catch to a discriminating fresh fish market.
-4
+Extent of Compliance by Hawaii Pelagic Longline Fisheries = 1 Yes Some No Hawaii longline fisheries are conducted using hook and line gear in accordance with Federal regulations promulgated under the Fishery Management Plan (FMP) for pelagic fisheries of the western Pacific region.
+Deep-set longline methods are selective in terms of swimming depths of pelagic fish species, as well as in avoiding incidental catch of sea turtles and seabirds.
+Federal regulations based on FMP amendments require modifications of Hawaii longline methods to reduce fishery interactions with sea turtles and seabirds.
+Hawaii longline fisheries have been determined to be environmentally safe in environmental impact analyses and cost-effective in providing high quality catch to a discriminating fresh fish market.